Skip to main content

 But some liquors, like blended whiskeys, gin, and silver and reposado tequilas, taste even better when served over ice.

-If you’re in the mood to sip a chilled liquor, ask your bartender for one of these on the rocks:
+If you’re in the mood to sip a chilled liquor, check out the 2023 Sip Awards “Best of Class - Platinum Choices” for the best spirits meant to be enjoyed on the rocks:

 The Best Cocktails to Serve On the Rocks